digital-asset/daml/ledger/daml-on-sql/README.rst

 Processes and components
 ========================

-The core processes necessary to run a DAML-on-SQL deployment are:
+The core processes necessary to run a *DAML on SQL* deployment are:

-- the JVM-hosted standalone Ledger API server and
+- the *DAML on SQL* server and
 - the PostgreSQL server used to persist the ledger data.

-The Ledger API server communicates with the external world via the gRPC Ledger API and communicates with PostgreSQL via JDBC to persist transactions, keep track of active contracts, store compiled DAML packages, and so on.
+*DAML on SQL* communicates with the external world via the gRPC Ledger API and communicates with PostgreSQL via JDBC to persist transactions, keep track of active contracts, store compiled DAML packages, and so on.

 Core architecture considerations
 ================================

 A very important point to make is that the backing PostgreSQL server performs a lot of work which is both CPU- and IO-intensive: all (valid) Ledger API requests will eventually hit the database.
-At the same time, the Ledger API server has to have available resources to validate requests, evaluate commands and prepare responses.
+At the same time, the *DAML on SQL* server has to have available resources to validate requests, evaluate commands and prepare responses.
-While the PostgreSQL schema is designed to be as efficient as possible, practical experience has shown that having **dedicated computation and memory resources for the two core components** (the Ledger API server and the PostgreSQL server) allows the two to run without interfering with each other.
+While the PostgreSQL schema is designed to be as efficient as possible, practical experience has shown that having **dedicated computation and memory resources for the two core components** (the *DAML on SQL* server and the PostgreSQL server) allows the two to run without interfering with each other.
 Depending on the kind of deployment you wish to make, this can be achieved with containerization, virtualization or simply using physically different machines.
 Still, the Ledger API communicates abundantly with the PostgreSQL server and many Ledger API requests need to go all the way to persist information on the database.
-To reduce the latency necessary to serve outstanding requests, **the Ledger API server and PostgreSQL server should be physically co-located**.
+To reduce the latency necessary to serve outstanding requests, **the *DAML on SQL* server and PostgreSQL server should be physically co-located**.

 Core availability considerations